AVP Champions Cup: A qualifier that felt like a Saturday | Volleyballmag.com

 In the first of three AVP Hunger Games — er, qualifiers at the Champions Cup — teams of every type made it through: the tried and true (Billy Allen, Stafford Slick), the brand new (Ed Ratledge, Skylar del Sol), the relatively recently established (Karissa Cook, Jace Pardon) and the up and coming (Traci Callahan, Crissy Jones).

-To label Friday’s play at the first Champions Cup a qualifier is a bit of a misnomer.
-Every team on the men’s side had at least one player who has made an AVP semifinal, while there were five players who had made a final in the past year alone.
+To label Friday’s play in Long Beach, California, at the first Champions Cup a qualifier is a bit of a misnomer.
+Every team on the men’s side had at least one player who had previously made an AVP semifinal, while there were five players who had made a final in the past year alone.
 The women’s end wasn’t much different: Three of the first four teams eliminated had players with finals experience.

 The AVP recognized as much: Those who took 15th place finishes still split $3,000.
 It made for a wildly entertaining day — and big numbers for any player who was streaming on their social media accounts for the fanless event — that felt more like a Saturday main draw contender’s bracket.